NguyenPhamCode4You/project-structure-docs/README.md

     .ToPagedResultAsync(request.SearchParams.CurrentPage, request.SearchParams.PageSize);
 ```

+## Note:
+- `MappingProfile.cs` should be used as much as possible to avoid lengthy mapping in the Business Logics

-## 3. `DbContext` Design
+## 3. `DbContext`
-After entities is defined, they should be put into `DbContext.cs` for Database migration
+After entities are defined, they should be put into `DbContext.cs` for Database migration.

-## Step 1: includes the Entities into DbSet
+### Step 1: Includes the Entities into DbContext using DbSet
 ```C#
 public class DataContext : IdentityDbContext<UserEntity, RoleEntity, string>
 {